-Learn about Platforms models on our Open Banking & Platforms in Finance Specialisation
+Learn about Platforms models on CFTE’s Open Banking & Platforms in Finance Specialisation

 If you’d like to learn more about platforms in finance, check out our Open Banking and Platforms in Finance Specialisation.
 CFTE has designed this programme, the world’s first of its type, with top industry leaders in the field so you can accelerate the transition to digital and be part of the 3% effectively preparing to leverage the opportunities brought about by platform ecosystems.